Grzejdziok/computer-vision-group-35/README.md

 ### 3.1 VAE algorithm

+We implemented a simple fully connected VAE and ran it both with global and local encoding, only adjusting the loss function in each case.
+The base network consists of two parts with constant depth <i>d</i> and width <i>w</i>:
+1. Encoder with <i>d</i> fully-connected layers with output dimensionality of <i>w</i> followed by ReLU activations.
+The inputs to the encoder are flattened and concatenated.
+The outputs of the encoder are fed into two heads which are single fully-connected layers with output dimensionality of <i>w</i> - one predicting mean of a multivariate Gaussian and the other predicting variances in all dimensions assuming independence of dimensions.
+The output of variance head is passed through exponential activation to ensure that the variances are positive.
+2. Decoder with <i>d</i> fully-connected layers with output dimensionality of <i>w</i> followed by ReLU activations.
+The input to the decoder is noise of dimensionality <i>w</i> sampled from encoder outputs during training and from N(0, 1) during inference.
+The outputs of the decoder are fed to output heads one for each of the outputs as described in sections 2.1 and 2.2.
+Each of the heads consists of a single fully-connected layer with output dimensionality as specified for its output.

+For each of the setup wee train VAE with AdamW optimizer with constant learning rate 1e-3, betas 0.9 and 0.999, and weight decay 1e-5 for 30 000 gradient steps with batch size 100.
+We preprocess inputs to the model by resizing them to 64x64 and fix the output dimensionality of the decoder to be the same.
+After inference, we resize the outputs to fit the original size of the image.
+During training we augment images by applying random horizontal and vertical flip.
+The loss function is different for each of the encodings.
+For the global encoding, we add up 4 components: 1) binary cross entropy between global mask predictions and global mask targets, multiplied by 10. to account for differences in scale in relation to other components, 2) DKL loss between the distributions produced by the encoder and N(0,1), 3) mean squared error loss between the predicted global rgb with object and target global rgb with object, 4) mean squared loss between the predicted object rgb crop and target object rgb crop.
+For the local encoding, we again add up 4 components: 1) binary cross entropy between local mask predictions and local mask targets, 2) DKL loss between the distributions produced by the encoder and N(0,1), 3) mean squared error between local object rgb predictions and local object rgb targets, 4) smooth l1 error between box location predictions and box location targets.
+For both cases

+For all experiments we fix <i>w</i>=512 and <i>d</i>=5.
+With this as a baseline, we also experiment with 1) adding BatchNorm after each hidden linear layer, 2) adding Dropout after each BatchNorm layer.
+We find that adding both BatchNorm and Dropout is beneficial to make model overfit less.
+Another experiment we perform is to concatenate an embedding of the input image to decoder inputs, but we find it makes the model overfit to training images and produce for test images either no meaningful objects or the exact same objects as for similar training images.
+We give more details of these experiments in section 4.

 ### 3.2 GAN algorithm

 Two versions of GAN were attempted: convolutional and fully-connected.
 Based off the success of VAE, the fully-connected